-Grade Level: 10.
-11.12 Credit: 1 unit

-Co-requisite: NC Math 3
+Grade Level: 10, 11, 12 Co-requisite: NC Math 3

 The Chemistry course encourages students to continue their investigation of the structure of matter along with chemical reactions and the conservation of energy in these reactions.
 Inquiry is applied to the study of the transformation, composition, structure, and properties of substances.